trustbuilder/gateway/README.md

 Name
 ====

-gateway - A Policy Enforcment Point written in lua with support of session cookies or api based requests
+TrustBuilder Gateway - A Policy Enforcment Point written in lua with support of session cookies or api based requests

 Table of Contents
 =================